-3.3 Board meetings 2023
+3.3 Board meetings 2024

-The Board of Directors holds regular meetings each year, and during 2023 the Board held nine minuted meetings and two per capsulam meetings.
+The Board of Directors holds regular meetings each year, and during 2024 the Board held fourteen minuted meetings and one per capsulam meeting.
 The work of the Board follows a specific plan and all of the meetings held during the year followed an agenda that was provided to the Board members before the respective meeting together with relevant documentation.